faithm2020/Interactive-Covid-19-Visualization-Application/README.md

-# F20DV Group 12 COVID-19 DATA VISUALIZATION Project
+# F20DV GROUP 12 COVID-19 DATA VISUALIZATION PROJECT

 This project aims to visualize COVID-19 data using D3.js library.
 It includes visualizations such as a line graph, double bar chart, stacked bar chart, and a world map showing COVID-19 cases and deaths per million population.